alexandre-combeau/changepoints/README.md

 # Changepoints detection in a time series

 A central goal in time-series analysis is to identify the sequence of structural changes underlying the observed data.
-This problem has a long-standing history, with major developments since the mid-twentieth century...
+This problem has a long-standing history, with major developments since the mid-twentieth century.

 This problem presents two distinct challenges :
   - **SINGLE** changepoint detection, which involves identifying a change within an online data stream
   - **MULTIPLE** changepoints detection, which seeks to partition a fixed-length time series into homogeneous segments.

 For clarity, we focus on the canonical case of detecting changes in the **MEAN** of the data distribution.

+Dynamic programming plays a central role in multiple change-point detection, as it provides the optimal segmentation by exactly minimizing a global cost function – typically formulated as a penalized likelihood

 ## Comparaison des algorithmes PELT et Optimal Partitioning en R et Rcpp